rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 - the name of all catalogs within your home directory
 - the path of your home directory
-- and if there is added tasks, remote server and remote user from the current profile
+- and if there are added tasks, remote server and remote user from the current profile

 There is not possible to save, change or delete values in assist.